kemadev/.github/.github/SUPPORT.md

 ## Community Support

-- We use GitHub for bug tracking, feature requests, as well as for general questions and discussions.
+- We use Issues for bug tracking, feature requests, as well as for general questions and discussions.
 Please refer to the [contributing guide](CONTRIBUTING.md) for more information.